PhilippeArdit/WebBleSerialRemoteTerminal/README.md

 Here I combine in an nodeJs web app the power of the BLE/Serial Web API and the principle of HTTP sockets to allow an embedded systems administrator to help a user maintain their device remotely.

-Usage:

-- each user connects to the same server/page;
+## Web app usage

+- debug : chrome://device-log/
+- several users can load the sape page : <https://localhost:3000/>
 - they can set their name and chat with all others
-- one user can connect to its BLE or Serial device (Exomo Copilot, Espruino, PuckJS, ...)
+- one user can connect to its BLE or Serial device (Exomo Copilot, HM-10 BLE devices, Espruino, PuckJS, Bangle.js)
-- all users can write text to the same device's terminal
+- all users can see who is connected to a device, can write text to it and read the its response
-- all texts are log in server-logs/app.log file
+- all texts are log in a JSON format on the console and in server-logs/app.log file
+- all HTTP access are log in server-logs/access.log file

 ## Sources of inspiration & resources